China–Tunisia relations: 2024 state visit by Kais Saied

-Assistances
+Development projects

 The People's Republic of China has assisted Tunisia in the development of projects including water conservation infrastructure, solar lighting initiatives, shrimp aquaculture centers, and cultural endeavors.
 The PRC has dispatched medical teams to Tunisia, who have visited local construction sites to offer volunteer medical care and therapies, including massage and acupressure, to Chinese workers and Tunisian natives at these locations.

 From 2000 to 2011, there are approximately 15 Chinese official development finance projects identified in Tunisia through various media reports.
 These projects range from $4.6 million worth of in-kind humanitarian assistance to Tunisia in 2011, to a technical and economic co-operation agreement in 2011, and an in-kind grant of RMB30 million to construct two dams in the Tataouine Governorate in South Tunisia.

-Political relations
+Sovereignty issues

 Tunisia follows the one China principle.
 It recognizes the People's Republic of China as the sole government of China and Taiwan as an integral part of China's territory, and supports all efforts by the PRC to "achieve national reunification".
 It also considers Hong Kong, Xinjiang and Tibet to be China's internal affairs.